Aldol condensation of aldehydes and ketones, mechanism

 Products of aldol condensation

 β-hydroxyketone or β-hydroxyaldehyde is given as the product.
 These compounds contains a hydroxyl group and a carbonyl group.
-If these priducts are heated alone or with I2, hydroxyl group is eliminated and form a double bond between carbon atoms (alkene group).
+If these products are heated alone or with Iodine (I2), hydroxyl group is eliminated and form a double bond between carbon atoms (alkene group).

 The carbon atoms where they are existing next to the carbonyl carbon.
 As example acetaldehyde has one alpha carbon.
 Propanone has two alpha carbons.
 But formaldehyde does not have alpha carbon.

-All H atoms existing on alpha carbon (α carbon) are defined as α H. All carbon atoms which are adjacent to carbonyl carbon are defined as alpha carbon.
+All Hydrogen atoms existing on alpha carbon (α carbon) atoms are defined as α Hydrogen atoms.
 Alpha hydrogen and alpha carbon are required for aldol condensation.

 Aldehyde or ketone which has alpha hydrogen reacts with any strong bases such as NaOH, KOH and Ba(OH)2 and give aldol as the product.
 This reaction doubles the number of carbon atoms of initial aldehyde or ketone.
 To dehydrate the aldol compound, it is heated alone or with I2.